rggasoto/Udacity_T2_P2/README.md

 ## 3- Follows the Correct Algorithm

 The code was structured based on the previous project on EKF, therefore the algorithm was only updated to include the bicicle model and ukf augmented states and sigma points.

+## 4- Code Efficiency

+Where possible, the code was optimized to avoid excess multiplications or weird loops.
+There also should not have memory leaks or uncaught weird behavior.